Role

 Conversion rose from 0.6% to 1.2%, with more new users purchasing either the Welcome Pass or the regular Garden Pass.

-Revenue from newly joined users grew by 5%.
+Revenue from new users grew the total revenue by 0.9%.